Proposed law would require teachers to report transgender kids

 Studies show LGTBQ youth are two times more likely to be homeless than their peers due to family rejection.

-That's why Lighthouse Youth and Family Services believe offering support may be more effect then creating more laws.
+That's why Lighthouse Youth and Family Services believe offering support may be more effective than creating more laws.

 The next legislative hearings for the bill will be held later this fall.